olliez-mods/ForgeMacro/README.md

 say hi
 wait 1

-::jump and crouch at the same time jump crouch wait 0.5
+::jump and crouch at the same time. jump crouch wait 0.5